ember-learn/cli-guides/guides/basic-use/index.md

 We'll know installation is successful when `npm --version` or `yarn --version` returns the version number.

-It is recommend to install the most recent LTS (long term support) version of `node`.
+It is recommended to install the most recent LTS (long-term support) version of `node`.
 Restart the console after installing your package manager.

 ## Installing the ember-cli